ethanselzer/react-cursor-position/README.md

 **shouldStopTouchMovePropagation** : Boolean - Stop touchmove event bubbling when react-cursor-position is active.
 Defaults to false.

 **style** : Object - Style to be applied to the div rendered by react-cursor-position.

+**tapDuration** : Number - Max milliseconds allowed for a screen touch to be considered a tap gesture.
+Defaults to 180.

+**tapMoveThreshold** : Number - Amount of movement, in pixels, allowed during tap gesture detection.
+Defaults to 5.

 ## Imperative API
 **reset**: Invoking the reset method instructs react-cursor-position to recalculate its position relative to the page.